Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Data and experimental setup

 A boxplot for the wind turbines in the hierarchy for both data sets is given in Figure \ref{fig:10-min-boxplot}.
-From Figure \ref{fig:10-min-boxplot}, it can be seen that for Data Set A, turbines of models A-C generated power approximately equally, however turbines of model D generated greater power than the others on average.
-Moreover, we observe that the maximum value of the third and first quartiles for turbines of model D was also higher than those of models A-C, indicating different power generation capabilities.
-It can also be seen that for Data Set B, turbine model A contained more turbines than model B. However, all turbines across both models had equal minimum and maximum powers, and roughly equal power generated.
+From Figure \ref{fig:10-min-boxplot}, it can be seen that for Data Set A, turbines of models A-C generated energy approximately equally, however turbines of model D generated greater energy than the others on average.
+Moreover, we observe that the maximum value of the third and first quartiles for turbines of model D was also higher than those of models A-C, indicating different energy generation capabilities.
+It can also be seen that for Data Set B, turbine model A contained more turbines than model B. However, all turbines across both models had equal minimum and maximum energies, and roughly equal energy generated.
 This implies that a single model may work well for all turbines, given that they all have similar distributions.